yashjawale/fabr/README.md

 npx fabr --help
 ```

 > **💡 Tip:** No installation required!
-Use `npx` to run Fabr directly.
+Use `npx` to run fabr directly.

-## What Makes Fabr Special?
+## What Makes fabr Special?

-Fabr supports two types of templates to fit your workflow:
+fabr supports two types of templates to fit your workflow:

 ### 🗂️ **File-Based Templates**
 Copy files from a repository and replace placeholders with your project details: